robertleifke/gaussian/README.md

-# gaussian
+# Gaussian

-A solidity library for using Gaussian distribution functions.
+A solidity library inpsired by [solstat]() for implementing Gaussian distribution functions, including the Probability Density Function (PDF), Cumulative Distribution Function (CDF), and Percent Point Function (Inverse CDF).
+Ideal for custom automated market makers and used in Numo.